Delicious (website): History

 On April 27, 2011, Delicious announced the site was sold to Avos Systems, a company created by Chad Hurley and Steve Chen.
 Unbeknownst to members, Yahoo continued to operate the site until September 2011.

 On September 26, 2011, Delicious launched its completely new version 3.0 design in beta.
 This redesign came in as a surprise to many of its users, with many features being disabled, removed or temporarily unavailable.
 AVOS Systems removed the Delicious Support Forum and had advised users that communication with Avos should take place via email.
 Reaction from users was overwhelmingly negative.

 On November 9, 2011, AVOS Systems announced that they had acquired the link-saving service, Trunk.ly.
 Trunk.ly offered to automatically save all links that users have "liked" on Facebook, Twitter and LinkedIn.
 This acquisition led to the launch of Twitter Connector on Delicious on March 2, 2012.

 On May 8, 2014, Science, Inc. announced it had acquired the Delicious website from AVOS, without acquiring staff.
 Science, Inc. is a "technology investment and advisory firm", which said it intended to keep the site "largely as is".

 On January 11, 2016, the Delicious blog announced ownership had transitioned to a new company formed between Science and of Domainersuite.

 On June 1, 2017, Pinboard acquired Delicious.
 The service was shut down and became read-only on June 15, and its users have been encouraged to subscribe to the Pinboard service.

-As of July 15, 2020, Maciej Ceglowski has announced ownership of del.icio.us based on the update on the domain.
-He has plans to restore the site to a explorable state and allow data export provided users have their login credentials.
+As of July 15, 2020, Maciej Ceglowski, owner of Pinboard, announced plans to restore the site to a explorable state and allow data export provided users have their login credentials.